shanepeden/shanepeden.com/_posts/2022-08-10-pci4customapproach.md

 In this post, we will cover PCI DSS's new customized approach option, and highlight clarifications on how and when compensating controls should be used.

 {: .box-note}
-**Let's Connect!** <br>I have taken detailed notes from the entire session for future reference.
-If you happened upon this page via Linkedin or Google Search, please hop over to [LinkedIn](https://www.linkedin.com/in/speden/) to say hi and be sure to connect with me!
+**NOTE!** <br>I have taken detailed notes from the entire session for future reference.
+Also check out my [overview of critical updates in PCI DSS 4.0](https://shanepeden.github.io/shanepeden.com/2022-08-10-pci4updates/). <br><br>If you happened upon this page via Linkedin or Google Search, please hop over to [LinkedIn](https://www.linkedin.com/in/speden/) to say hi and be sure to connect with me!

 ### How to use the PCI DSS Customized Approach